nilearn/nilearn/doc/building_blocks/massively_univariate_analysis.rst

 ..
 [1]

-    The *p-value* is the probability of getting the observed values assuming that nothing happens (i.e. under the null hypothesis).
+    The *p-value* is the probability of getting the observed values assuming that no effect is present (i.e. under the null hypothesis).
-    Therefore, a small *p-value* indicates that there is a small chance of getting this data if no real difference existed, so the observed voxel must be significant.
+    Therefore, a small *p-value* indicates that there is a small chance of getting this data if no real difference existed; in that sense, the effect is considered as *significant*.

 ..
 [2]